SimGus/Chatette/cli.md

 python -m chatette --interactive <path-to-template-file>
 ```

+In this mode, no output will be generated.

 The program parses the template file(s) and we get to a command prompt:
 ```
 [DBG] Parsing <path-to-template-file>